Blazored/Toast/README.md

 ## Important Notice for Blazor Apps Regarding the CSS Content in Blazored Toast

 As of ASP.Net Core Preview 6 content can be embedded in a Razor class Library.
 However there were two outstanding issues that prevent easy use of said content.
 These were resolved in Preview7.
+You should add:

+ `<link href="_content/Blazored.Toast/blazored-toast.css" rel="stylesheet" />`

-You should add &lt;link href="_content/Blazored.Toast/blazored-toast.css" rel="stylesheet" /> to your index.html (client side) or \_Host.cshtml (server side).
+to your `index.html` (client side) or `_Host.cshtml` (server side).
 This is what is included in both the BlazorSample project as well as the BlazorServerSideSample project.

 ## Getting Setup
 You can install the package via the nuget package manager just search for *Blazored.Toast*.
 You can also install via powershell using the following command.